cilium/cilium/Documentation/cmdref/cilium-operator_hive.md

       --ces-write-qps-burst int                              CES work queue burst rate.
 Ignored when ces-enable-dynamic-rate-limit is set (default 20)
       --ces-write-qps-limit float                            CES work queue rate limit.
 Ignored when ces-enable-dynamic-rate-limit is set (default 10)
-      --cluster-id uint32                                    Unique identifier of the cluster --cluster-name string                                  Name of the cluster (default "default") --clustermesh-concurrent-service-endpoint-syncs int    The number of remote cluster service syncing operations that will be done concurrently.
+      --cluster-id uint32                                    Unique identifier of the cluster --cluster-name string                                  Name of the cluster.
+It must be a valid RFC 1123 DNS label name (consist of at most 63 lower case alphanumeric characters and '-', start and end with an alphanumeric character). (default "default")
+      --clustermesh-concurrent-service-endpoint-syncs int    The number of remote cluster service syncing operations that will be done concurrently.
 Larger number = faster endpoint slice updating, but more CPU (and network) load. (default 5)
       --clustermesh-config string                            Path to the ClusterMesh configuration directory --clustermesh-enable-endpoint-sync                     Whether or not the endpoint slice cluster mesh synchronization is enabled.